-PHC will not cover wages for the isolation period.
-Staff must advise their manager if they plan on leaving Canada during their vacation and request an approved leave for the duration of the 14-day self-isolation period prior to departing on vacation.
+PHC will not cover wages for the isolation period for staff who do not qualify to be exempt to quarantine after international travel.
+Staff must advise their manager if they plan to leave Canada during their vacation.
+Staff who are required to quarantine must request an approved leave for the duration of the 14-day self-isolation period prior to departing on vacation.
 Leave requests are subject to operational requirements, and if approved, would be considered additional vacation days or unpaid leave.

 Please be mindful of current international travel as well as provincial restrictions that may affect travel within certain provinces and territories within Canada.

 Recreational travel within B.C. is allowed.
 This includes travel for:

 - Visiting family or friends for social reasons